Emmanuelle (video game): Story

-The character Emmanuelle in the game is a wife of French business man whose job requires constant travelling, thus leaving his wife unfulfilled.
+The character Emmanuelle in the game is the wife of a French businessman whose job requires constant travelling, thus leaving Emmanuelle unfulfilled.
 Emmanuelle has taken a lover, Marc, but later suffers pangs of conscience, because she still loves her husband.
-Emmanuelle travels to Rio de Janeiro in Brazil, to escape him, but is followed by Marc.
-The aim of the game is to augment Marc's erotic potential, so he can seduce Emmanuelle again.
+Emmanuelle travels to Rio de Janeiro in Brazil to escape him, but is followed by Marc.
+The aim of the game is to augment Marc's erotic potential so he can seduce Emmanuelle again.

-The player's 'erotic potential' is increased by following the three laws of eroticism: law of numbers (seduce as many ladies as you can), law of asymmetry (try to seduce an odd number of ladies) and a law of surprise (seduce preferably concealed/masked ladies).
+The player's "erotic potential" is increased by following the three laws of eroticism: law of numbers (seduce as many ladies as you can), law of asymmetry (try to seduce an odd number of ladies) and a law of surprise (seduce preferably concealed/masked ladies).
 Furthermore, the player should find three erotic statuettes.
-The game involves no hardcore scenes, though the Marc persona might catch Emmanuelle disrobing, by looking through a certain keyhole.
+The game involves no hardcore scenes, though the Marc persona might catch Emmanuelle disrobing by looking through a certain keyhole.
 More often, however, Marc sees only an old gentleman who is engaged in washing his feet.